 It is recognised that only a few priority substances (e.g. in GR05: Cadmium, Nickel, Lead and Mercury) were measured in most water bodies of the RBDs with an exception of certain water bodies (e.g. in GR05, Lake Pamvotida) where additional priority substances were measured.
 It is not clear whether only specific substances have been assessed (as opposed to all of them) because expert judgment and/or existing studies ruled out the relevance of others for the specific surface water body.
 It appears also that the substances used in the assessment were not common across the water bodies, i.e. different substances have been used in different water bodies.
+No chemical assessment was implemented in GR13/14 due to lack of data.
 The standards used for the all substances follow Annex I of the EQSD.